gbgg/aama-data/bin/README.md

 1. **display-valsforprop.sh**: Gives all values for a given property in the specified languages.
--**usage**: display-valsfor prop.sh \<dir\> prop -**example**: bin/display-valsfor prop.sh "data/beja-arteiga data/beja-atmaan" tam *"Display the values of the property tam for beja-arteiga and beja-atmaa"*
+-**usage**: display-valsfor prop.sh \<dir\> prop -**example**: bin/display-valsforprop.sh "data/beja-arteiga data/beja-atmaan" tam *"Display the values of the property tam for beja-arteiga and beja-atmaa"*
 -**calls**: pl/valforproptsv2table.pl to format output

 2. **display-langsforval.sh**: Displays all languages which have a given value, and the property of which it is a value.
 [Recall that in this datastore, all property names begin with lower case and all value names with upper case!]